-Our business is exposed to interest rate risk resulting from fluctuations in interest rates.
+Our business is exposed to risk resulting from fluctuations in interest rates.
 Our interest expense is more sensitive to fluctuations in the general level of LIBOR interest rates than to changes in rates in other markets.
 Increases in interest rates would increase interest expense relating to our outstanding variable rate borrowings and increase the cost of debt.
 Fluctuations in interest rates can also lead to significant fluctuations in the fair value of our debt obligations.

 On May 15, 2018, we entered into a four-year pay-fixed, receive floating (1-month LIBOR), interest rate swap arrangement with a notional amount of \$400.0 million for the period beginning June 1, 2018 and ending on June 1, 2022.
 Under the terms of the interest rate swap, we pay a fixed rate of 2.84% against the first interest payments of a portion of our LIBOR-based debt and receive floating 1-month LIBOR during the swap period.
 At inception, we designated the interest rate swap as a cash flow hedge and the fair value of the interest rate swap was zero.
-As of March 29, 2021, the fair value of the interest rate swap was recorded as a liability and as a component of other long-term liabilities in the amount of \$12.6 million.
-No ineffectiveness was recognized for the quarter ended March 29, 2021.
-During the quarter ended March 29, 2021, the interest rate swap increased interest expense by \$2.7 million.
+As of September 27, 2021, the fair value of the interest rate swap was recorded as a liability in the amount of \$7.4 million and included as a component of other current liabilities.
+No ineffectiveness was recognized for the quarter and three quarters ended September 27, 2021, the interest rate swap increased interest expense by \$2.8 million and \$8.3 million, respectively.

 See Liquidity and Capital Resources and Long-term Debt and Letters of Credit appearing in Part I, Item 2 of this Quarterly Report on Form 10-Q for further discussion of our financing facilities and capital structure.
-As of March 29, 2021, approximately 96.2% of our total debt was based on fixed rates.
-Based on our borrowings as of March 29, 2021, an assumed 100 basis point increase in variable rates would cause our annual interest cost to increase by \$0.4 million and an assumed 100 basis point decrease in variable rates would cause our annual interest cost to decrease by \$0.1 million.
+As of September 27, 2021, approximately 96.2% of our total debt was based on fixed rates.
+Based on our borrowings as of September 27, 2021, an assumed 100 basis point increase in variable rates would cause our annual interest cost to increase by \$0.4 million and an assumed 100 basis point decrease in variable rates would cause our annual interest cost to decrease by \$0.1 million.

 On July 27, 2017, the Financial Conduct Authority (FCA) announced the desire to phase out the use of LIBOR by the end of 2021.
 More recently, on March 5, 2021, the FCA announced that all LIBOR settings will either cease to be provided by any administrator or no longer be representative.
 Specifically, this will occur immediately after December 31, 2021, in the case of all Sterling, Euro, Swiss franc and Japanese yen (JPY) settings, and the 1-week, and 2-month U.S. dollar settings; and immediately after June 30, 2023, in the case of the remaining U.S. dollar settings.
-However, U.S. banking regulators have made clear that U.S.-dollar LIBOR originations should end by no later than December 31, 2021, and that new LIBOR originations prior to that date must provide for an alternative reference rate or a hardwired fallback.
-In accordance with recommendations from the Alternative Reference Rates Committee (ARRC), U.S.-dollar LIBOR is expected to be replaced with the Secured Overnight Financing Rate (SOFR), a new index calculated by reference to short-term repurchase agreements for U.S. Treasury securities.
+However, U.S. banking regulators have made clear that U.S.-dollar LIBOR originations should end by no later than December 31, 2021, and that new LIBOR originations prior to that date must provide for an alternative reference rate in existing contracts.
+On July 29, 2021, the Alternative Reference Rates Committee (ARRC) announced that it is now formally recommending CME Group's forward-looking Secured Overnight Financing Rate term rates (SOFR Term Rates).
+In accordance with recommendations from ARRC, U.S.-dollar LIBOR is expected to be replaced with the Secured Overnight Financing Rate (SOFR) and SOFR Term Rates, a new index calculated by reference to short-term repurchase agreements for U.S. Treasury securities.
 Further, the International Swaps and Derivatives Association, Inc. recently announced fallback language for LIBOR-referencing derivatives contracts that also provides for SOFR as the primary replacement rate in the event of a LIBOR cessation.